acep-uaf/thearcticprogram.net/events/2019-04/index.md

 ---
 layout: page
-title: 2019 UAF ARCTIC Program Review
+title: 2019 ARCTIC Program Review
 ---

 April 2019 ACEP hosted an ONR program manager review team.
 The goal of the visit was to update the ONR visitors on the progress of the kick off of the ARCTIC Program.

 The following is an agenda summary with links to presentations as PDFs.